avocode/combokeys/README.md

 The public API consists of `.bind`, `.unbind`, `.trigger`, `.stopCallback`, `.detach` and `.reset`.

+## Limitations
+- This library does not support binding multiple handlers to the same key/key combo. only the last bind will fire.

 ## Plugins

 There are [some plugins](https://github.com/avocode/combokeys/tree/master/plugins).
 See their individual readme files.